shirtsgroup/physical_validation/doc/userguide.rst

 --------
 To illustrate the creation of SimulationData, we will look at the first part of the analysis script `ana_water.py` located in the `examples/water_ensemble/` folder.
-First, after some necessary import and definitions, the GROMACS parser is created:
+First, after some necessary imports and definitions, the GROMACS parser is created:
 ::